LemmaSoftware/Lemma/README.md

 * VTK integration

 ## Git
 Lemma is hosted on several Git instances.
-Our main instance runs on Gitea and is at https://lemma.codes.
+Our main instance runs on Gitea and is at https://lemmasoftware.org.
+The project is also mirrored on GitHub.

 ## Team
 Lemma is and has been developed by several organisations and people, including: University of Utah, Colorado School of Mines, US Geological Survey.